-Some weeks ago I installed FreeBSD 11 in my computer in order to use it as a testing machine for some web project I wanted to work in.
+Some weeks ago I installed FreeBSD 11 in my computer in order to use it as a testing machine for some web projects I wanted to work on.

-This one was the most straightforward one: I installed the package
+This one was the most straightforward: I installed the package

 pkg install apache24

 service apache24 start

 In order to test if that part was actually working correctly I opened with the browser the home url, and was rewarded with the following message:

 Ok, I ‘ll believe that it is working 🙂

 If you come from a Linux background you might be a bit confused when you start configuring things, since the file structure in FreeBSD is slightly different.
 Let’s remember some useful paths: